mckennapsean/dissertation/chapters/formulation.md

 This seven-month
-project focused on improving the usability and effectiveness of an existing, robust visualization system (RVS) for cybersecurity analysis.
+project focused on improving the usability and effectiveness of an existing, robust visualization system (RVS) for cyber security analysis.
-Analysts working with cybersecurity data focus on maintaining the security of computer networks, relying on data about how a network is functioning, known network attack patterns, and a broad range of external sources of knowledge.
+Analysts working with cyber security data focus on maintaining the security of computer networks, relying on data about how a network is functioning, known network attack patterns, and a broad range of external sources of knowledge.